close

 In addition, when various family members are involved in the storytelling process, the environment is enriched with dialogue, creating a great space for children to articulate their own stories and emotions.

 This can amplify your child’s voice.
 It inspires children to believe in themselves and shows them that what they have to say is really important and is valued by others.
 Even more vital is that we respond actively to what is voiced.
-Friends, families, communities become enriched too, by this window into their children’s world.
+Friends, families and communities become enriched too, by this window into their children’s world.

 The more your children use the Storyteller’s tool, the easier it becomes.
 With practice, they’ll be able to express their feelings with more ease, improving their communication skills and reducing their frustrations.